Pink World: Background

 Planet P Project is a pseudonym used by rock musician Tony Carey to distinguish his more progressive and experimental music from his pop-oriented rock releases.

 In 1982, Carey released his first two solo albums, In the Absence of the Cat, on the indie label X-Records, and I Won't Be Home Tonight, on the Rocshire label, along with the single (and music video) "West Coast Summer Nights".
 The title track of the second album was also released as a single.

 Upon the demise of the Rocshire label, Carey signed with Geffen Records for his third solo album, but he had a great deal of music written that didn't fit the style of that album.
 He signed a second contract with Geffen to record and release that material under the "Planet P Project" pseudonym.
 He released his first album under the name Planet P Project in 1983, called Planet P (later titled Planet P Project) and the first popular single under the Planet P Project name, "Why Me", which reached #64 on the Billboard Hot 100 singles chart and #4 in the magazine's Top Rock Tracks chart.
 The single and its video made an impact on MTV during its formative years.
-(The song was one of 30 songs to be included in the 1995 MTV compilation album MTV Class of 1983.)
+(The song was one of 30 songs to be included on the 1995 MTV compilation album MTV Class of 1983.)
 Planet P Project had become a successful recording act independent of Tony Carey's self-named releases.

 In 1983 and 1984, Carey recorded his third solo album, Some Tough City, and his second Planet P Project album, the double LP rock opera Pink World, in Hotline Studios, which he co-owned with producer Peter Hauke.
 A dispute with the label arose when, according to Carey, Geffen's representative was not satisfied with the lyrics to "A Fine, Fine Day" and "The First Day of Summer", both of which would later be released as singles from the album Some Tough City, and Carey refused to rewrite them.
 Relations with Geffen deteriorated further when Carey delivered the finished Pink World album, which was not well received by the label.
 Carey had this to say about the response from Geffen: